falon/RBL/README.md

 to `/include` folder relative to Document Root of web server.

 Copy config.php-default to config.php
+You must now configure crontab or systemd script at your need.
+For each plugin you are using configure paths and configuration files.

+## Configuration
+Please, follow these steps even if you installed RBL Manager by RPM.
 ### Database MySQL
 Check at the `doc/db.sql` and `doc/grant.sql`.
-Default values work with default config.
+Default values work only with provided default config.
 Arrange them in your environment.
 You can separate the MySQL host from the web host.
 ```
 mysql -u root < doc/db.sql